This page will cover different types of drums and offer product reviews and free drum lessons for some of them.

-The Snare Drum produces a crisp, high-pitch sound that cuts through every other piece of the kit.
+The snare produces a crisp, high-pitch sound that cuts through every other piece of the kit.
 It is the main component of a beat.
 If someone is "off-beat" they aren't playing the snare in time.

 Toms are mainly used as fills.
 They make great transitions for tempo changes or they can help round out a beat and make it sound more full.